the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## Challenges
 - Point out gaps
 - What is missing

-- Depending on the specific domain there is a gap between the basic software carpentry courses an the required skills to build domain-specific research software.
+Depending on the specific domain there is a gap between the basic software carpentry courses and the required skills to build domain-specific research software.
+For example, scientists in the field of High-Performance Computing need to know how to use concurrency to speed up their simulation and communicate efficiently using message-passing interface (MPI) libraries.
+The same is true for researchers from other domains who make use of other specialized technologies, methods and/or tools.
+To bridge those gaps more specialized courses would be needed like the one mentioned in section [Identifying skills and pathway] for the HPC community.

+Moreover, software development is a craft, i.e. it is not only about knowledge but also requires practical experience.
+Hence we need to create an environment that allows young researchers to practice and gain experiences efficiently.
+Ideally, this learning environment would allow those younger scientists to be guided by more experienced RSEs.
+We know such practices e.g. from human medicine, where young doctors first assist experienced doctors before they work independently.
+In the field of software development, this approach could be implemented, in the form of peer programming.
+The prerequisite for this, however, is that experienced academics get better career opportunities at German Universities so that they don't leave for the industry.

 ## Results